MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Open **Services/EmailService.cs** and select the email sending methods.
 Submit this prompt:

     ```text
     Optimize the email service to support parallel email processing and improve async performance.
 Consider implementing email queuing and batch operations.
+Retain any existing artificial/simulated delays for "before and after" performance comparisons.
     ```

     Apply the suggested optimizations for: